ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/querying/how-to-customize-query.dotnet.markdown

 {PANEL: Projection}

-* By default, when [querying an index](../../../indexes/querying/query-index), and projecting query results
+* By default, when [querying an index](../../../indexes/querying/query-index) and projecting query results,
-  (projecting means the query returns only specific document fields instead of the full document)
-  then the server will try to retrieve the fields' values from the fields [stored in the index](../../../indexes/storing-data-in-index).
+  the server will try to retrieve field values from the fields [stored in the index](../../../indexes/storing-data-in-index).
+  {NOTE: }
+  Projecting means the query returns only specific document fields instead of the full document.
+  {NOTE/}

-* If the index does Not store those fields then the fields' values will be retrieved from the documents.
+* If the index does Not store these fields, the field values will be retrieved from the documents.

 * Use the `Projection` method to customize and modify this behavior.